Leaking Skylight: Why It Happens and What to Do

-Skylights are meant to let in extra light, not water.
-Added natural light makes your home feel brighter and more spacious, but leaking skylights can take all that beauty away and replace it with rotting structures or mold if you don’t catch them in time.
-So, if you have leaking skylights, read on to let Networx tell you why they leak and what to do.
+Skylights are meant to let in extra light, not water!
+Added natural sunlight makes your home feel brighter and more spacious, but leaking skylights can take all that beauty away and replace it with rotting structures or mold if you don’t catch them in time.
+So, if you have leaking skylights, read on to find out why they leak and what to do.

 Reasons for Leaking Skylights

-You’ll want to look at the area around the skylight from both inside and outside (using proper safety precautions) to check for damp or stained surfaces.
-Then, clear away any leaves or debris that have gathered on the skylight and check the skylight itself for cracks.
-Seal cracks with a layer of clear silicone along the entire length of the crack.
+4. Clear away any leaves, twigs, and dirt that have gathered on the skylight and check the glass itself for cracks.
+Seal skylight cracks with a layer of clear silicone along the entire length.

 Next, take a look at the flashing.
-The purpose of flashing is to make a watertight seal between the skylight and the roof, so any visible defects or damage (like corrosion or pinholes) are signs that your flashing needs to be replaced.
-You should also check to see that the roofing material extends all the way around the flashing, including each side and the top.
-If there is space between the roofing and flashing, debris and water can get trapped and cause leaks.
+Because the purpose of flashing is to make a watertight seal between the skylight and the roof, any visible defects or damage (like corrosion or pinholes) are signs your flashing needs to be replaced.
+You should also check that the roofing material extends all the way around the flashing, including each side and the top.
+If there is space between the roofing and flashing, water can get trapped and cause leaks.

 Start by clearing any water or debris that has collected between the roofing and flashing.
 Then lift the roof shingles away from the edges of the skylight so you can access the flashing.
 Use a putty knife to add a layer of roofing cement in the gap between the edge of the flashing and the roofing.
-This will provide a seal against future leaks as long as it doesn’t dry out or become brittle.
-You’ll need to check the roofing cement sealant every few months to make sure it is still functioning properly.
-If it is peeling or dried out, remove it and apply a new layer.
+This will provide a seal against future leaks, as long as it doesn’t dry out or become brittle.
+Check the roofing cement sealant every few months.
+If it's peeling or dried out, remove and apply a new layer.

 When the flashing itself is damaged or moldy, it must be replaced.